 This long-haired country crooner was once one of the hottest faces in Nashville.
 Though kids today know him as Miley Cyrus' dad (and Hannah Montana co-star), Billy Ray Cyrus had an unforgettable presence in country music back in his day.
 Time flies, but Cyrus pretty much still looks the same, and his name still evokes '90s country radio nostalgia.

-Now that he's popped back up on the scene with his new song, "Old Town Road" with Lil Nas X (which pretty much immediately hit the top of the Billboard Hot 100), let's look back on some of his greatest songs to hit the country charts.
-Here are the 10 best Billy Ray Cyrus songs.
+Now that he's popped back up on the scene with his recent hit, "Old Town Road" with Lil Nas X (which pretty much immediately hit the top of the Billboard Hot 100), let's look back on some of his greatest songs to hit the country charts.
+Here are the ten best Billy Ray Cyrus songs.

 10. "Busy Man"